httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 * Disallow whitespace before items properly (#703).
 * Created "key" for use in dictionaries and parameters, rather than relying on identifier (#702).
 Identifiers have a separate minimum supported size.
-* Expanded the range of special characters allowed in identifier to include ".", ":", and "%" (#702).
+* Expanded the range of special characters allowed in identifier to include all of ALPHA, ".", ":", and "%" (#702).
 * Use "?" instead of "!" to indicate a Boolean (#719).
 * Added "Intentionally Strict Processing" (#684).
 * Gave better names for referring specs to use in Parameterised Lists (#720).